rehanone/puppet-wget/README.md

 ## Module Description
 This module is a clone of [maestrodev-wget](https://forge.puppet.com/maestrodev/wget) without any legacy support for puppet versions older than 4.0.
-It manages installation of wget and supports retrieval of files are directories for the Internet.
+It manages installation of wget and supports retrieval of files and directories from the Internet.

 #### Implemented Features: